 Moving up the ladder from regional to national, and perhaps even international, can seem daunting, but one thing to remember is that everyone started somewhere.
-Those photographers or illustrators you might aspire to be like all started out at the bottom.
+Those photographers or illustrators you might aspire to be like all started at the bottom.
 Every famous artist was once unknown!

 So when and how do you know you are ready to take that next step up on the ladder to building your career?
 First of all – is the work good enough?
 How many artists have looked at an image or an ad campaign and said, “I could have done that,” or “I could have done that better!”

-You hone your craft and build your capabilities one step at a time, while being sure to always conduct yourself as a professional.
-I think it is important to really work the regional market thoroughly and continue to do so as you expand towards promoting on a national basis.
+You hone your craft and build your capabilities one step at a time while being sure to always conduct yourself as a professional.
+I think it is important to work the regional market thoroughly and continue to do so as you expand towards promoting on a national basis.
 I often create two sets of mailing lists for my clients:

+She didn’t need numbers from me, her husband and producer had that covered.
 What we did talk about was how to approach the conversation with the art buyer, what kinds of questions to ask, that sort of thing.
 Remember, there is no such thing as a stupid question.
-Anything can be worded in such a way so as to sound intelligent and show that you are simply covering all bases.
+Anything can be worded in such a way to sound intelligent and show that you are simply covering all bases.
 So although my client had produced plenty of large jobs locally in Chicago, we discussed how to reassure the art buyer that she was perfectly capable of producing in multiple cities.

 After spending a number of years in the commercial photography industry, Louisa Curtis now works to help photographers refine their vision, target the appropriate audience, and create and implement internet-driven business plans.
-Chatterbox Enterprises

-Copyright Agency Access 2015.
+Copyright Agency Access 2020.
 All Rights Reserved.